oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 				* `hostname_label` - (Applicable when instance_type=instance_options) The hostname for the VNIC's primary private IP.
 See the `hostnameLabel` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 				* `nsg_ids` - (Applicable when instance_type=instance_options) A list of the OCIDs of the network security groups (NSGs) to add the VNIC to.
 For more information about NSGs, see [NetworkSecurityGroup](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/NetworkSecurityGroup/).
 				* `private_ip` - (Applicable when instance_type=instance_options) A private IP address of your choice to assign to the VNIC.
 See the `privateIp` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
-				* `security_attributes` - (Applicable when instance_type=instance_options) [Security attributes](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/zpr-artifacts.htm#security-attributes) are labels for a resource that can be referenced in a [Zero Trust Packet Routing](https://docs.cloud.oracle.com/iaas/Content/zero-trust-packet-routing/overview.htm) (ZPR) policy to control access to ZPR-supported resources.
+				* `security_attributes` - (Applicable when instance_type=instance_options) Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
 Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
 				* `skip_source_dest_check` - (Applicable when instance_type=instance_options) Whether the source/destination check is disabled on the VNIC.
 See the `skipSourceDestCheck` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 				* `subnet_id` - (Applicable when instance_type=instance_options) The OCID of the subnet to create the VNIC in.
 See the `subnetId` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 			* `dedicated_vm_host_id` - (Applicable when instance_type=instance_options) The OCID of the dedicated virtual machine host to place the instance on.